Arthur Bell Nicholls: Marriage to Charlotte Brontë

 On 13 December 1852 Nicholls asked Charlotte for her hand in marriage.
 Charlotte's father vehemently refused to approve the union on the grounds that a poor Irish pastor should never be bold enough to suggest marrying his famous daughter.
 In 1853 Nicholls announced his intention to leave for Australia as a missionary, but he later changed his mind despite collecting references (including one from Patrick Brontë) and a farewell gift from the parishioners.
 He was re-deployed for several months to another parish, but he had several secret meetings with Charlotte in Haworth.
 Little by little Charlotte became persuaded by Nicholls, and in February 1854 her father finally gave his permission for the visits.
+Charlotte's friend the novelist Elizabeth Gaskell, who believed that marriage provided "clear and defined duties" that were beneficial for a woman, encouraged Charlotte to consider the positive aspects of such a union and tried to use her contacts to engineer an improvement in Nicholls's finances.
+According to James Pope-Hennessy in The Flight of Youth, it was the generosity of Richard Monckton Milnes that made the marriage possible.
+Gaskell judged Nicholls intransigent and bigoted, adding, however, that Charlotte "would never have been happy but with an exacting, rigid, law-giving, passionate man".

 Arthur Nicholls and Charlotte Brontë were married on 29 June 1854 in her father's church at Haworth.
 Patrick Brontë decided on the day of the ceremony not to attend, so Charlotte was led to the altar by Margaret Wooler, her former schoolmistress at Roe Head School.
 They honeymooned in Wales and Ireland before returning to live with Charlotte's father at Haworth Parsonage.
+During her honeymoon Charlotte wrote to her friend Ellen Nussey: